 Since 2014, Féile na nGael has introduced both Cup and Shield competitions in each Division.
 To facilitate this each division of 16 teams is divided into four groups (Groups A – D) of four teams (two host clubs and their visiting clubs).
 Each team plays each other team on a round robin basis.
 Upon completion of the three group games teams are ranked 1 – 4.
 Teams ranked 1st and 2nd proceed to the Cup quarter finals, while teams ranked 3rd and 4th proceed to the Shield quarter finals.
 Therefore, each participating team is guaranteed a minimum of four games – three group games, and either a Cup or Shield quarter final.

 Thereafter, knockout quarter finals, semi-finals and finals take place in each of the Cup and Shield competitions.

 (3) Playing Numbers

-Participating teams shall be 15-a-side (unless Coiste Stiúrtha Náisiúnta Féile has decided that a certain Division may deviate from the 15 a-side rule), comprising of players who are over 11 and under 14 years of age on 1st January in the year of Féile.
+Participating teams shall be 15-a-side, comprising of players who are over 10 and under 14 years of age on 1st January in the year of Féile.
 Panels in a 15-a-side division are limited to 24 players.